mickem/nscp-docs/docs/howto/nrpe.md

 ![nrpe 3](images/nagios-active-nrpe-003.png)

-A good way to find and solve problems is to run nsclient++ in "test" mode this is done by stopping the service and starting it in "test" mode.
+A good way to find and solve problems is to run NSClient++ in "test" mode this is done by stopping the service and starting it in "test" mode.

 ```
 nscp service --stop